 For the most accurate results, investing in an instant-read thermometer will ensure the optimal temperature of the meat to your desired doneness.

-It’s best to pull your lamb meat from the heat 10 degrees sooner than your preferred temperature to avoid over cooking lamb chops.
+It’s best to pull your pan fried lamb chops from the heat 10 degrees sooner than your preferred temperature to avoid over cooking lamb chops.
 Refer to the list above to find optimal internal temperature.

 Your rib chops should not be tough if you don’t overcook them.
 If you picked up shoulder chops, those are a tougher cut of meat and should be cooked low and slow.